openwfm/wrf-sfire-docs/docs/updates.md

 ### 2024/04/11

 * Slurm is down.
 Investigating.
-* User files were moved from /data001/projects to /data002/projects because of issues with /data001.
-The original location has soft links  and can be still used.
+* User files were moved from /data001/projects to /data002/projects because of issues with /data001 and replaced by soft links to the new location.
+Therefore, the original location shows the same files and can be still used.
 No action required at this point.

 ### 2024/04/10